-Considerations when Undergoing Treatment for Chronic Illnesses and Autoimmune Diseases by Prof. Garth L. Nicolson
+Some Considerations when Undergoing Treatment for Chronic Illnesses and Autoimmune Diseases

+Prof. Emeritus Garth L. Nicolson, PhD, MD (H)

-The Institute for Molecular Medicine, 16371 Gothard St. H, Huntington Beach, California 92647 USA Tel: (714) 596-6636 Fax: (714) 596-3791 E-mail: gnicolson@immed.org Website: www.immed.org
+The Institute for Molecular Medicine, 16371 Gothard St. H, Huntington Beach, California 92647 USA Tel: (714) 715-5978 Fax: (714) 596-3791 E-mail: gnicolson@immed.org Website: www.immed.org

-There are a number of considerations when undergoing therapy for chronic illnesses, including whether to use traditional as well as integrative nutraceutical approaches.
-These are discussed in the following sections, including antibiotic /antiviral/antifungal therapies and dietary supplements.
+There are a number of considerations when undergoing therapy for chronic illnesses, including whether to use traditional as well as integrative and nutraceutical approaches.
+Some of these are discussed in the following sections, including antibiotic /antiviral/antifungal therapies and herbal and dietary supplements for commonly found infections.
 The Institute for Molecular Medicine is a nonprofit institution and does not endorse commercial products or treatment approaches.
-The products and procedures below are only examples of the types of approaches and substances that could be beneficial to patients with chronic illnesses.
-Consult your personal physician for advice on treatments, dosing and schedules that can vary for each patient.
+The products and procedures below are only examples of the types of treatment approaches and remedies that could be beneficial to patients with chronic illnesses.
+Consult your personal practitioner for advice on treatments, dosing and schedules that can vary for each patient.